greggman/HappyFunTimes/docs/changelist.md

         gameclient now gets name and sends it automatically when controller starts.
         On the one hand it feels "impure" to do it this way.
 On the other pragmatism wins.

+    *   fixed bug in hftSettings. haveVersion should only check for version not fail if if version is old.

 *   0.0.35

     *   Fixed a bug where if the page did not have the focus the controller